 WHY DOES IT TAKE SUCH A LONG TIME TO REGISTER MY TRADE MARK?

-Consumers are used to immediacy, and we are frequently asked why it takes such a long time to get a trade mark registered.
+Trade mark registration can take a long time.
+A problem when, as consumers, we’re used to immediacy, and we are frequently asked why it takes such a long time to get a trade mark registered.
 In truth, it doesn’t take a long time at all, especially when you take a look at the process.

 UK applications are filed at the Intellectual Property Office (“IPO”), and it is possible to gain registration in as little as three to four months.
 This sort of timescale assumes either that no objections have been raised by the IPO or third parties, or that where there have been objections, these have been dealt with straight away.
 A more general timescale is six months.
 We can see why this length of time is typical, by taking a look at the process through to registration.